-I had been on the search for the best ever a peanut butter cookie recipe for the longest time.
+I had been on the search for the best-ever peanut butter biscuit recipe for the longest time.
 I had thought I found it with this recipe, which at one stage ranked really high on Google and got a lot of attention.
 It’s the famous Joy of Cooking recipe and it’s pretty amazing.
 I haven’t made a better one until today when I adapted it with cashew nut butter and played around with the ratios slightly.
-I also wanted to simplify things and use less cashew nut butter as its a more expensive ingredient than peanut butter and now these cashew nut butter cookies are my new favourite thing.
+I also wanted to simplify things and use less cashew nut butter as it’s a more expensive ingredient than peanut butter and now these cashew nut butter cookies are my new favourite thing.

-I made my own cashew nut butter in my amazing Greenis power blender.
-You can see the video and recipe on how to do it here.
-I hadn’t had any success in making nut butter in a regular food processor before so I cant say its possible even though the Internet says it is.
-My cashew nut butter is 100% ground up raw cashew nuts with absolutely nothing else added.
+I made my own cashew nut butter in my power blender.
+I haven’t had any success in making nut butter in a regular food processor before so I can’t say it’s possible even though the Internet says it is.
+My cashew nut butter is 100% ground-up raw cashew nuts with absolutely nothing else added.
 Cashew nut butter is not easily available commercially but I have seen it in speciality and wellness shops.
 I like to make my own for obvious reasons.
 I get to control what goes in it and it saves me money.

 I’m giving half of these to my nephews, and the other half I am taking away with me this weekend.
 I’m going to have to practice all manner of restraint to get them to Friday intact.